efrancisworks/efrancisworks/README.md

 - Language proficiency,
 - University course work
 - Experiments with new technologies and frameworks
-- Tools that I use daily and etc.
+- Tools that I use daily, etc.

 I hope that you are able to find something interesting here that you can use or contribute to.